inbn/a-by-no-means-exhaustive-inclusive-design-checklist/README.md

         <html lang="en-GB">
         ```

-    - If there are subsections in different languages, use `lang="[ISO code]"` to indicate this.
+    - If there are subsections in different languages, use the `lang="[ISO code]"` attribute on the containing element to indicate this.

 2. Support "pinch zoom"